Round747/word-to-bytes-viewer/README.md

 # Word, Byte & Bit To Decimal
-Lets you view words with the values of their bytes and bits.
+Simple web tool that lets you view words with the values of their bytes and bits.
 Can set both the bits and the decimal values to change the result.

 I wrote this in a evening because I needed something like this for a project I'm working on.